wifimapping/server/Alan_Record_of_Work.md

 exit

-#Enter server Repo and create password authentication file*
+*Enter server Repo and create password authentication file*

 cd /var/www/2016/server/cusp_sonyc_wifi

 cat "DB_NAME = '<databasename>' ">password.py

 cat "DB_USER = '<username>' ">>password.py

 cat "DB_PASS = '<password>' ">>password.py

 # From Here onwards, I'm still working on it... will update the progress on this readme as I complete work.
-THe google doc is like;y to be updated more frequently, simply because its easier to do so, (and fonts render immediately and spell chaecks are available)
+The google doc is like;y to be updated more frequently, simply because its easier to do so, (and fonts render immediately and spell chaecks are available)

 ### Part 3: Django modifications using [this resource](http://tutorial.djangogirls.org/en/django/)

- *- Created New Branch 'Django_PostGres'*
+ - *Created New Branch 'Django_PostGres'*

  git branch Django_PostGres
  git checkout Django_PostGres

- *- Editted Code to make new Django server and new PostGres DB and point Django to it*
+ - *Editted Code to make new Django server and new PostGres DB and point Django to it*

 editted settings.py file and

- *- Merged Branch back into original after review*
+ - *Merged Branch back into original after review*

 git

- *- Ran Migrate commands on Azure Server to create new Django Server which points to PostGresDB*
+ - *Ran Migrate commands on Azure Server to create new Django Server which points to PostGresDB*

 cd

 python manage.py makemigrations
 python manage.py migrate